 She adds that "an autoimmune condition called alopecia has been linked to vitamin D deficiency, which is where hair all over the body stops growing due to follicle death."

 So why exactly can hair loss occur due to vitamin D deficiency?
-You can read all about it in this Byrdie article.
-But basically, vitamin D is metabolized in our skin by cells called keratinocytes, which produce the keratin that keeps our hair in good health.
+Basically, vitamin D is metabolized in our skin by cells called keratinocytes, which produce the keratin that keeps our hair in good health.
 When the body isn't getting enough vitamin D, the keratinocytes may have trouble facilitating hair growth, and you could end up experiencing hair loss.

 It's important to realize that hair loss isn't due to vitamin D deficiency most of the time.
 More frequently, hair loss is due to hormones, genetics, pregnancy, trauma, or surgery.